Aeropark: Let L-410 Turbolet (HA-LAF)

+Tesla PAR

 A Tesla RP-4G precision approach radar was placed next to taxiway B of runway 13R/31L in January 1975.
 In the same month it was severely damaged by Malév's Ilyushin Il-18 (HA-MOH), arriving from Berlin and crashing next to the taxiway.
 The PAR was repaired and used until the early 1990s, then given to the aviation museum in 1991.

 The collection also includes a Soloviev D-30KP low-bypass turbofan engine, an Aerotrak pushback tractor, Douglas DC12-44 heavy aircraft tug, follow me cars and several buses in retro Malév liveries.